Zywave/booster/src/_areas/blog/posts/2022-02-15-release-notes-february-2022.md

 ## Table improvements

 If you missed it, we launched the new ZUI Table component in our December 2021 release.
-We highly encourage you to use this new component if possible when building new tables, as we'll be continually improving the component over time.
+We highly encourage you to use this new component, if possible, when building new tables as we'll be continually improving the component over time.

 Let's jump into some big changes coming to table this month!

 ### Sortable columns

-When we kicked off table, we had a number of features we believed would solve the majority of table use cases in Zywave today:
+When we kicked off table, we had a number of features we believed would solve the majority of table use-cases at Zywave today:

 * Search
 * Basic column layout